 45. How much of global flaring do the current endorsers of the Initiative represent?

-Based on satellite estimates and publicly reported flaring data, together the endorsers represent over 40% of global flaring.
+Based on satellite estimates and publicly reported flaring data, together the endorsers represent more than 50% of global flaring.

 A government or oil company that endorses the “Zero Routine Flaring by 2030” Initiative will provide flaring data for first full calendar year after they have endorsed the Initiative.